Nest vs Ecobee: Both Good Choices

 Ecobee 4 vs Nest Thermostat Homekit Integration

 Homekit is that it’s a great idea with poor execution, it’s like they sent out a memo, hey smart homes are going to be big in the future can you gave the interns put something together this summer…..and then the interns left and went back to school and left home kit as half finished product that works with the box of items that an intern randomly purchased on Amazon to test out.
-Seriously spend some time with Homekit and leave a comment below if you disagree.
+Seriously spend some time with HomeKit and leave a comment below if you disagree.
 I’m open to being swayed into HomeKit it just hasn’t happened yet.

-I mean Nest is one of the most popular smart thermostat and it doesn’t even have a Homekit integration.
+I mean Nest is one of the most popular smart thermostats and it doesn’t even have a Homekit integration.
 When you compare home kit to either Alexa or the Google Home ecosystem it doesn’t offer nearly as many features or device integrations.
 The Ecobee 4 or Nest Thermostat will still work perfectly on your phone without HomeKit.

 Nest Thermostat vs Ecobee 4 Works With Google Home

 Both the Nest Thermostat and Ecobee 4 Thermostat work with Google Home.
-This means you can control either thermostat using your voice and a compatible google home device like the Google Home Hub or Google Home Mini.
+This means you can control either thermostat using your voice and a compatible Google Home device like the Google Home Hub or Google Home Mini.

 The Nest Thermostat & Google Home connection does work a little better than the Ecobee connection because Nest is actually part of Google and Ecobee is just a 3rd party device that has control through the Google Home app.

 Related Post: Best Google Home Nest Commands